EdisonLabs-Inc/CodeViz-Public/README.md

 # CodeViz | Visual codebase map
 ## Reporting Issues
 We actively monitor this repository for bug reports and feature requests.
 To add your own, create a new Issue using the "Issues" tab above.

+Want immediate support?
+Message us on discord: [https://discord.gg/De3BpSQkGH](https://discord.gg/De3BpSQkGH)

 ## About
 CodeViz builds a visual map of your codebase for faster understanding and navigation.